bjork’s 'black lake' director on iceland, special effects and facing criticism

-Meet Andrew Huang, the young American director behind the specially commissioned centrepiece of her MoMA show.
+Meet Andrew Huang, the young American director behind the specially commissioned centerpiece of her MoMA show.

 The much-hyped Bjork retrospective opened at New York's MoMA yesterday, so now it's to the public to decide what they make of an exhibition that the critics have been less than kind about.
 One man who is keen to defend the creations on show is Andrew Huang, video director of a newly commissioned 10-minute music video for Black Lake, a song that sees Bjork baring her soul over the break-up of her relationship with artist Matthew Barney.
 It's filmed in Icelandic caves owned by Bjork's brother and on lush green hills, but rubbing up against the natural elements are computer-generated effects of blue lava flows and human elevation.
 Now on his second collaboration with Bjork (he also directed Mutual Core), Huang is part of an impressive crew of directors who've created videos for her, including Spike Jonze, Chris Cunningham and Eiko Ishioka.
 Here he explains what went into the film.